axivo/charts/.github/actions/migration/00-overview.md

 - Must work with `actions/github-script@v7`
 - No build step - runs directly in GitHub Actions
 - Packages installed via workflow: js-yaml, handlebars, sharp

+---

+## PRE-IMPLEMENTATION FINAL CHECKLIST

+**BEFORE STARTING ANY IMPLEMENTATION, VERIFY:**
+- [ ] You will only create new files in `.github/actions/` directory
+- [ ] You will not modify any existing code in `.github/scripts/`
+- [ ] You will not create tests, examples, or demo implementations
+- [ ] You will not create backward compatibility adapters yet
+- [ ] You understand all mandatory coding guidelines and principles
+- [ ] You are only implementing features for the current phase

+**VIOLATION OF THESE GUIDELINES WILL RESULT IN IMMEDIATE REJECTION**

+---

 ## Code Example
 ```javascript